 - Lake Travis Zipline Adventures – Volente – A lakeside location for 3-hour zipline tours during the day and night, as well as a private beach with hammock seats.

-- Inner Space Cavern – Georgetown – was discovered accidentally during the building of I-35 by a construction worker.
+- Inner Space Cavern – Georgetown – was discovered accidentally during the building of the I-35 by a construction worker.
 One of the best things to do for the children is the Inner Space Cavern in Austin.
 It’s a good way for your children to learn about different rock formations.

 - Cypress Valley Canopy Tours – Spicewood – Fly through the canopy of 100-foot-tall old-growth cypress trees.
 Glide from one platform to the next high in the treetops.